kschweiger/TDDIntroduction/markdown/the_basics.md

 ### Refactor the code

 We now notice that this is quite convoluted.
 The type check is the same in all method.
 So let's **refactor**!
-By moving the type check to a staticmethod we can get rid of a bit code and improve readability and maintainability:
+By moving the type check to a `staticmethd` we can get rid of a bit code and improve readability and maintainability:

 ```python
 class Calculator: